Historical “home-coming” of 195 year old Grand Constance bottle

 An extremely rare 195 year old Grand Constance bottle will be returning to its place of origin at the Groot Constantia wine estate in what is a significant event for the South African wine industry, and Cape Town heritage in general.

 This old bottle, from the 1821 vintage, is returning to its rightful place within the four walls of the Cloete Cellar at Groot Constantia where it was produced by owners and workers nearly two centuries ago.

-Grand Constance, the French translation for Groot Constantia, received international acclaim for its superior quality and began to fetch extremely high prices at well-attended auctions in many European cities – with emperors and kings, such as Frederick the Great of Prussia, Napoleon Bonaparte and King Louis Philippe of France, all vying for their share.
+Grand Constance, the French translation for Groot Constantia, received international acclaim for its superior quality and began to fetch extremely high prices at well-attended auctions in many European cities – with emperors and kings, such as Frederick the Great of Prussia, Napoleon and King of the French Louis Philippe, all vying for their share.

 Napoleon’s drink of choice, and a wine with a colourful past

 Before his death in 1821, Napoleon had 30 bottles of Grand Constance shipped over to St Helena Island every month to ease his exile.